warlock31415/Thesis/SoilConductivity/Soil Permittivity.md

 $$
 where $\epsilon_r$ is the relative permittivity of the sample and $\theta$ is the volumetric water content in the soil.
 There are other empirical models, but this seems to be the most accurate.

+## Soil content
+For a perfect soil with spherical particles, the packing density of 74%.
+The rest can be either  air or water.
+Concentration of water >30% will result in a saturated soil content.

 ## Alternate ways to calculate bulk permittivity

 Use multiple slab equation to calculate bulk reflection coefficient and then back calculate for $\epsilon_r$